DavyCraft648/PMServerUI-Example/README.md

 virion.
 The PMServerUI virion is designed to make the old FormAPI better by using the powerful UI features from the Minecraft Bedrock Script API.

+To run this plugin, compile it with a virion compiler tool such as [pharynx](https://github.com/SOF3/pharynx).
+The tool shall scan virions from the [`composer.json`](composer.json) automatically and install them.

 ## Commands

 - `/uitest` - Show a list of examples that can be viewed.